Hair Oiling Has Gone Mainstream — But It’s So Much More Than A Trend

 @seeratsaini_ THAT’S WHY HER HAIR IS SO BIG! 👀 if you’re on a budget—this lasts 3 months and you only need a tiny bit for each head massage 😘 #hairgrowth #ayurveda ♬ How Deep Is Your Love - Kiris Houston

-Despite my initial complicated feelings towards hair oil, the method maintains a leading role on Sundays, when I practice self-care.
+Despite my initial complicated feelings towards hair oil, the method maintains a leading role on Sundays, when I practise self-care.
 Second-generation South Asians in particular have given hair oiling a new look, treating it almost like a hair mask.
 I won't buy the latest hair serum or frizz-fighting product.
-Not when my trusty jar of coconut oil can condition my hair far better.
+Not when my trusty jar of coconut oil can condition my hair far better than anything else.
 And when colleagues ask how my hair is so thick, I never shy away from sharing the tradition of hair oiling.

 Advertisement